Table of Content

 She still hasn’t made her mind about purchasing a new smartphone.
 On her way to the office, she sees a billboard displaying the features of the smartphone briefly.
-And once she checks her email, she sees a direct email with a specialised offer for the smartphone.
+And once she checks her email, she sees a direct email with a specialized offer for the smartphone.

 She may be fully convinced at this point and may go ahead to click on the call-to-action button and order the smartphone.
-In a quick glance, Jane converted because of the specialised email she received.
+In a quick glance, Jane converted because of the specialized email she received.

 But when considering the whole story, Jane encountered ads via multiple channels before making a decision.
 And the effectiveness of each complemented each other and led to the conversion.